secretnodes/secretnodes.org/docs/ss.md

 [Enigma Forums Swap Thread](https://forum.enigma.co/t/token-swap-proposal/1364)

 To participate in real time discussions around proposals made on the Enigma Blockchain join us in [Secret.Foundation](https://t.me/secretfoundation)

+## ⚠️⚠️⚠️ WARNING ⚠️⚠️⚠️

+THE ONLY OFFICIAL SITE TO SWAP IS https://secretswap.io NO OTHER SITE WILL BE CONSIDERED FOR ANY REASON.
+WE WILL COMMUNICATE OFFICIAL EXCHANGE SUPPORT FOR ANY EXCHANGES WHO ANNOUNCE THEIR SUPPORT PUBLICLY.